openpreserve/ViPER/docs/setup/index.md

 ## About ViPER

-The virtual research environment (ViPER) is a pre-configured virtual machine environment with an installed set of digital preservation (DP) tools for use directly from your desktop.
-The ViPER image was created by the [OPF](https://openpreservation.org/) and funded by the [Dutch Digital Heritage Network](https://www.netwerkdigitaalerfgoed.nl/en/).
-ViPER works in conjunction with other Open Source applications including [Oracle Virtualbox](https://www.virtualbox.org/manual) that provides the basis for cross platform virtualisation and makes use of [Gnome](https://www.gnome.org/gnome-3/) that provides the default desktop environment.
+ViPER is an easy-to-install virtual machine running popular open source preservation tools with graphical user interfaces.
+It was created by the [Open Preservation Foundation](https://openpreservation.org/) (OPF) and funded by the [Dutch Digital Heritage Network](https://www.netwerkdigitaalerfgoed.nl/en/) (DDHN).
+ViPER is maintained by the [National Archives of the Netherlands](https://www.nationaalarchief.nl/) and the OPF.
+[Oracle Virtualbox](https://www.virtualbox.org/manual) that provides the basis for cross platform virtualisation and makes use of [Gnome](https://www.gnome.org/gnome-3/) that provides the default desktop environment.

 ## Pre reqs